Dor Yeshorim: Reception

 The system has received praise and criticism from both within as well as outside the community.

-By March 2006, Dor Yeshorim had achieved wide support in the Orthodox Jewish community and among its leaders, and had become household name that was taken for granted.
+By March 2006, Dor Yeshorim had achieved wide support in the Orthodox Jewish community and among its leaders, and had become a household name that was taken for granted.
 By that time, they had tested over 200,000 individuals, and had responded "incompatible" to 750 suggested matches.

 There has been criticism leveled against the method used by Dor Yeshorim by Moshe Dovid Tendler, a professor of medical ethics at Yeshiva University.

 The question arises, when do you stop?
 There are close to 90 [homozygous] genes you wouldn’t want to have.
 Will this lead to people showing each other computer print outs of their genetic conditions?
 We’ll never get married.

 Fred Rosner, a professor of medicine at Albert Einstein College of Medicine, said that "I think Dor Yeshorim performs a tremendous service...screening is a wonderful thing to do, and if you can avoid the birth of a potentially lethally affected child, that is a good thing."

 Dor Yeshorim has been criticised for withholding patient results, for declining to publish its financial records and for not testing anyone who has already been tested elsewhere, by Geoffrey Alderman, who says that Dor Yeshorim fails some fundamental tests itself.
 Critics including the Association for the Prevention of Jewish Genetic Diseases, have described Dor Yeshorim in the UK as a "Wedding tax".

 Dor Yeshorim was also criticised for allegedly seeking to convince the Jewish community it must, for “religious reasons”, use its service, by circulating a letter from Bezalel Rakow.
 Rakow was a signatory to a subsequent letter stating that "Every individual has the privilege to perform the test in a manner consistent with his desires.”
 In 2012, the Jewish Chronicle published a letter by a Tay–Sachs carrier, who was hurt by a Dor Yeshorim organiser's insinuation that there was stigma attached to being a Tay–Sachs carrier.